BraadMartin/plugin-cards/readme.txt

 * Search term
 * Brose terms: popular, new, & beta
 * A wordpress.org user's favorites list
-* Any other custom query you can think of using a provided filter
+* Any other custom query you pass in via an included filter

-This plugin uses the same wordpress.org API that your wp-admin uses when you're searching for new plugins, and it reuses as much of the admin CSS and core functionality as possible to bring you a purposefully stock experience.
+This plugin uses the same wordpress.org API that your wp-admin uses when you are searching for new plugins, and it uses as much of the admin CSS and core functionality as possible to bring you a purposefully stock experience.

-I have also included a generous number of filters in the plugin that allow you to use a custom query, include custom fields not shown by default, use custom icons, use custom plugin urls, add to or override the information shown in each section of the output, override the entire output with your own, and more.
+I have also included a number of filters in the plugin that allow you to use a custom query, include custom fields not shown by default, use custom icons, use custom plugin urls, add to or override the information shown in each section of the output, override the entire output with your own, and more.

-Please do join in the fun [on Github](https://github.com/BraadMartin/plugin-cards "Plugin Cards on Github") if you have any feature requests or pull requests.
+This plugin is [on Github](https://github.com/BraadMartin/plugin-cards "Plugin Cards on Github") and I encourage you to send feature requests and pull requests.

 = Features =